Francisco Meneghini

-Francisco Meneghini Correa (born 13 August 1988) is an Argentine football manager, currently in charge of Chilean Primera División club O'Higgins.
+Francisco Meneghini Correa (born 13 August 1988) is an Argentine football manager.
+He is currently in charge of Universidad de Chile.

 Career

-Meneghini began his career joining the technical staff of Marcelo Bielsa in the Chile national team.
-Subsequently, he continued working in Chile under Jorge Sampaoli.
-In 2016, he assumed as the assistant coach of Sebastián Beccacece in Defensa y Justicia.
+Meneghini began his career joining the technical staff of Marcelo Bielsa in the Chile national team, as an analyst; he was initially recommended by Bielsa's daughter Inés, who was his classmate.
+After remaining in the staff under Jorge Sampaoli, he became the assistant coach of Sebastián Beccacece in Defensa y Justicia in 2016.

-In 2018, he returned to Chile and assumed as head coach of Unión La Calera in the top division.
-Subsequently, he led Audax Italiano, Unión La Calera, again, and Everton until March 2024.